Marojejya darianii

 Marojejya darianii, the big-leaf palm or Ravimbe Palm, is a species of flowering palm tree in the Palm Family (Arecaceae or Palmae).
-It is found only in the rainforests of Madagascar and was completely unknown to the larger world until 1984 when it was discovered by Dr. Mardy Darian.
+It is found only in the rainforests of northeastern Madagascar and was completely unknown to the larger world until 1984 when it was discovered by Dr. Mardy Darian.
 It is critically endangered, and threatened with extinction due to habitat loss.
 It is important because it bears the largest simple leaves (undivided, unlobed) of any known tree; up to 30 ft long by up to 4 ft wide.